 Is Webull a Good Trading Platform?

 Webull is a strong platform for active traders who prioritize low fees, advanced tools, and commission-free trading.
-However, it lacks mutual funds and bonds, making it less ideal for diversified investing.
+However, its mutual fund lineup is still thin, which makes it less ideal as a one-stop shop for diversified long-term investing.

 Key Takeaways